RichaSaynak/GH_Student_Details_Database_Nucamp_Portfolio_Project_1/README.md

 Below are the links.
 As mentioned earlier , I have not worked on the Front End Part as I am yet to learn it , so used the Front End part from the Workshop's Tutorial  application.

-https://portfolioprojectcloud-dmm3mqgx6q-uc.a.run.app                                              - Will display all the Students https://portfolioprojectcloud-dmm3mqgx6q-uc.a.run.app/student_accounts/                            - Will display all the student accounts https://portfolioprojectcloud-dmm3mqgx6q-uc.a.run.app/courses/                                     - Will display all courses https://portfolioprojectcloud-dmm3mqgx6q-uc.a.run.app/instructors/                                 - Will display all instructors https://portfolioprojectcloud-dmm3mqgx6q-uc.a.run.app/api/grades/                                  - Will display the grades received https://portfolioprojectcloud-dmm3mqgx6q-uc.a.run.app/api/attendances/                             - Will display the attendance record
+1. https://portfolioprojectcloud-dmm3mqgx6q-uc.a.run.app                                              - Will display all the Students
+2. https://portfolioprojectcloud-dmm3mqgx6q-uc.a.run.app/student_accounts/                            - Will display all the student accounts3.
+3. https://portfolioprojectcloud-dmm3mqgx6q-uc.a.run.app/courses/                                     - Will display all courses
+4. https://portfolioprojectcloud-dmm3mqgx6q-uc.a.run.app/instructors/                                 - Will display all instructors
+5. https://portfolioprojectcloud-dmm3mqgx6q-uc.a.run.app/api/grades/                                  - Will display the grades received
+6. https://portfolioprojectcloud-dmm3mqgx6q-uc.a.run.app/api/attendances/                             - Will display the attendance record

 I will attach the Insomnia Request Collection for the POST methods.
 As, I have alreday shared many different methods and endpoints above, I won't be repeating again here.